RJCuthbertson/PowerShellScripts/README.md

 ### **Scripts (`\.ps1$`)**

+* **Common.ps1:**
+  This file contains general purpose, utility functions for working with the file system, programs, registry, and scripts.

 * **CommonUX.ps1:**
   This file is for general purpose, utility functions intended to be used throughout the other scripts in this repository.
 Functions in this file handle display formatting and / or presentation, and are placed here to allow for a consistent UX across the other scripts in this repository.